YagoLopez/angular-meteor-1.3-boilerplate/README.md

 # meteor-1.3-boilerplate
-Startup Meteor 1.3 project.
+Angular-Meteor project as base for new projects.
+Clone this repository to start a new angular-meteor 1.3 project with an optimiced architecture.

-The demo consists in a "todo" list in wich users can work collaboratively creating tasks and seeing the tasks other users create in real time.
+This template project consists of a typical "todo" app in wich users can work collaboratively creating tasks and seeing the tasks other users create in real time.

-It embodies thus, user management and permissions management, so users must registrate and login to use the application.
+It implements users and permissions management, so users must registrate and login to use the application.

+It has a simplified architecture and use of imports.
+(See code)

 - Front-end: AngularJS
 - Server: Meteor and NodeJS
 - Database: MongoDB
+- Realtime data: WebSockets
+- Javascript: EcmasScript 2015 standard (ES6)

+## Requirements for running the application

+- Meteor framework
-- Sockets for realtime updates implemented by means of Meteor framework
+- Angular package for Meteor